 Diabetes mellitus is a metabolism disorder affecting the way our bodies use digested food for growth and energy.
 It is a serious, lifelong condition.
 Each year, about 800,000 people are diagnosed with it.
 An estimated 16 million people in the United States have diabetes, and about one-third of those people have not yet been diagnosed.

-In this pamphlet, Dr. Donohue discusses types of diabetes, symptoms, testing, and approaches to managing diabetes.
+In this pamphlet, Dr. Roach discusses types of diabetes, symptoms, testing, and approaches to managing diabetes.

 Allow 2-4 weeks for delivery.